Story problems are psychology problems.

 She thinks she's solved it.
 False victory.
 But the real killer is someone she trusted.

 Everything collapses.
-Her distance didn't protect her—it blinded her.
+Her distance didn't protect her.
+It blinded her.
 She must feel to see.

 23 stages total.
 Each one serves the theme.
-No more "something happens in Act 2"—you know exactly what and why.
+No more "something happens in Act 2."
+You know exactly what and why.

 Your scene: The mentor gives the hero a cryptic warning before disappearing.